Guidelines for location-aware apps

 - If you have an app for which location data is essential—for example, a mapping app—, be sure to do the following:

-Note that the location API will return data as it becomes available.
+Note that the location service will return data as it becomes available.
 It may first return a location with a larger error radius and then update the location with more accurate information as it becomes available.
 Apps displaying the user's location would normally want to update the location as more accurate information becomes available.

 Have your app use Geocoordinate.accuracy to denote the user’s current location on the map clearly.
 There are three main bands for accuracy—an error radius of approximately 10 meters, an error radius of approximately 100 meters, and an error radius of greater than 1 kilometer.
 By using the accuracy information, you can ensure that your app displays location accurately in the context of the data available.
 For general information about using the map control, see Display maps with 2D, 3D, and Streetside views.

 For accuracy approximately equal to 10 meters (GPS resolution), location can be denoted by a dot or pin on the map.
 With this accuracy, latitude-longitude coordinates and street address can be shown as well.